 Beyond training, there are numerous other communication policies and implementations to consider.
 What channels will be used?
 Who gets what information?
 What reports are created and how are they distributed?
-How often are meetings and who attends?
+How often are meetings held and who attends?
 Again, there’s not one solution, but processes need determination, clarification and monitoring to maintain effectiveness.

 RegTech offers other advantages.
 The speed of information flow increases dramatically, leading to a better customer onboarding experience.
-The number of clerical errors decreases, as entry is only entered once and, often, even that is not manually entered.
+The number of clerical errors decreases, as data is only entered once and, often, even that is not manually entered.
 Automating functions allows staff to focus more time on compliance, rather than data management.
 Providing better tools for control, oversight and reporting improves throughput, adds intelligence and ensures effective information distribution.

 One critical consideration is to have tools or vendors that can easily adapt to various global markets.
-If a RegTech solution has limited market coverage that will require adopting multiple tools or vendors to attain compliance, adding complexity and cost.
-On the other hand, by using a technology that is easily adaptable to different markets allows one implementation and one solution to serve all global compliance needs.
+If a RegTech solution has limited market coverage that will require adopting multiple tools or vendors to attain compliance, that adds complexity and cost.
+On the other hand, using a technology that is easily adaptable to different markets allows one implementation and one solution to serve all global compliance needs.

 Global compliance is difficult as it is; implementing effective technology solutions makes it easier and reduces compliance fatigue.
 Tools that allow teams to focus on the big picture improve morale, performance and effectiveness, and prioritizing their implementation is smart strategy for any global compliance program.